DanielMode/CRCFrontend/README.md

 This repository contains the frontend code for a cloud-hosted HTML resume with a visitor counter.
 The resume is served through AWS services and includes a counter to track visits to the page.

 ## Project Structure
-- `index.html`: Main HTML structure for the resume.
+- `index.html`: Main HTML structure for the resume + javascript for fetching and updating the visitor count from the backend API .
 - `style.css`: CSS for styling the resume.
-- `visitor.js`: JavaScript file for fetching and updating the visitor count from the backend API.

 ## Usage
 This frontend connects to a backend API (provided in a separate repository) to update and display the visitor count.